NATIONAL PROGRAM COMMITTEE

 I am a HIV positive gay man living in Hobart Tasmania and I have been involved with the local, national and global community response to HIV for the last 25 years.
 In that time, I have held many roles within the Boards of the local AIDS council, AFAO and NAPWHA.
 Currently I am the NAPWHA nominee to the ASHM conference organising committee, I have undertaken this role for several previous conferences as well as for the 2014 World AIDS Conference.
 I have also been a member of the Commonwealth Health Minister’s advisory body.
 My interest and expertise cover organisational governance, strategic planning and policy development and implementation.

-Dean Murphy is a Research Fellow at the Kirby Institute, UNSW, and a Senior Research Associate in the Department of Gender and Cultural Studies, University of Sydney.
+Dean Murphy is a Research Fellow at the Kirby Institute, UNSW, and at the Alfred Hospital and Central Clinical School, Monash University.
 His work focuses on understandings of HIV diagnosis, the use of HIV biomedical prevention technologies, experiences of sexual health and well-being, and the meanings of drug consumption among people with LGBTQ experience.
-His book, Gay Men Pursuing Parenthood Through Surrogacy: Reconfiguring Kinship, was published in 2015.

 Jennifer Power is Associate Professor and Principal Fellow at the Australian Research Centre in Sex, Health and Society at La Trobe University.
 Her research focuses on sexuality, sexual health and HIV.
 She currently co-ordinates the HIV Futures study as well as studies on LGBTQA+ wellbeing and digital sexual health promotion.